nya3jp/tast/docs/writing_tests.md

 [src/chromiumos/tast/local/bundles/cros/] and
 [src/chromiumos/tast/remote/bundles/cros/] directories (which may also be accessed by the `local_tests` and `remote_tests` symlinks at the top of the repository).
+Private tests are checked into private repositories such as the [tast-tests-private repository], and built into non-`cros` test bundles.

 Tests are categorized into packages based on the functionality that they exercise; for example, the [ui package] contains local tests that exercise the Chrome OS UI.